zama-ai/fhevm-go/README.md

 ```

 > [!NOTE]
-> The replace in necessary for now as Go build system can't build the third party library that `fhevm-go` needs.
+> The replace in necessary for now as Go build system can't build the `tfhe-rs` library that `fhevm-go` needs.
 It's therefore necessary that we build it manually as mentioned above, then point to our ready-to-use directory in `go.mod`

 ## Documentation